- NAME: Alex Rodriguez

 After the performance-enhancing drug story ran, it appeared that Rodriguez's days with the New York Yankees were numbered.
 ESPN and the New York Daily News printed articles stating that the Yankees were seeking a way to end their contract with Rodriguez.

-Rodriguez has denied doping allegations for years, most recently in January 2013, when new claims detailing his alleged drug use were published.
-In response to these recent allegations, Sitrick and Company, a public relations firm working with the baseball player, issued the following statement: "The news report about a purported relationship between Alex Rodriguez and Anthony Bosch are not true.
+Rodriguez has denied doping allegations for years.
+In response to allegations made in January 2013, Sitrick and Company, a public relations firm working with the baseball player, issued the following statement: "The news report about a purported relationship between Alex Rodriguez and Anthony Bosch are not true.
 Alex Rodriguez was not Mr. Bosch's patient, he was never treated by him and he was never advised by him."

 profile name: Alex Rodriguez profile occupation: